paed01/bpmn-elements/docs/Definition.md

 Get activity by id

+### `shake([activityId])`

+Shake out the sequences in processes starting with start events, or by declaring an activity.

+Arguments:
+- `activityId`: optional activity id to shake out sequences from

+Returns:
+Object with activity id(s) as property and sequences.
+The sequence property is an array since there can be looped sequences.

 ### `signal(message)`

 Delegate a signal message to all interested parties, usually MessageEventDefinition, SignalEventDefinition, SignalTask (user, manual), and ReceiveTask.

 Arguments:
 - `message`: optional object
   - `id`: optional task/element id to signal, also matched with Message and Signal id.
 If not passed only anonymous Signal- and MessageEventDefinitions will pick up the signal.
   - `executionId`: optional execution id to signal, specially for looped tasks, also works for signal tasks that are not looped
   - `[name]*`: any other properties will be forwarded as message to activity

 ### `getPostponed()`